FuFuWarrior/fintech-wallet-lite/ReadMe.md

 ## Withdraw Fund

-This allows a users to withdraw fund.
+This allows a users to withdraw fund using this payload:.

 ```json
 {